 Carlos W. Davis, Jr., Ph.D. joined the staff of Timberlawn Hospital in 1985 and served as the Director of the Psychology Department from 1992 to 1997.
 He became the Director of the Timberlawn Research Foundation in 1999 and continues as the Director of the Lewis Foundation.
 Dr. Davis is second author of the five-author Lewis Scales.

-If you are looking for a workshop where you sit and listen to six hours of lectures, that is not this one.
+If you are looking for a workshop where you sit and listen to three hours of lectures, that is not this one.
 But if you’d like to join one where the introductory presentation is brief, followed by a few hours of highly enjoyable learning and practicing a new set of observational skills that have every-day practical applications in both clinical and research settings, as well as in your own romantic couple relationship, that is this one.